 - What it means to leverage a closed-loop digital manufacturing technique

 Not Your Grandparents’ GD&T (aka GD&T for the Modern World)

-You may be familiar with GD&T, but are you stuck in the ‘olden times’?
-The tolerancing definitions in ASME Y14.5 haven’t changed much in recent years, but the way we apply geometric tolerancing has improved!
-The move away from plus/minus tolerancing into full position and profile tolerances on features is needed for a simpler and clearer design intent.
-Join us in the modern age to learn how to implement the latest methods of using the GD&T standards.
+You may be familiar with GD&T, but are your practices up to date?
+The tolerancing definitions in ASME Y14.5 haven’t changed much in recent years, but the way we apply Geometric Tolerancing has improved!
+The move away from traditional dimension-based (aka plus/minus) tolerancing into full feature-based tolerancing is needed for simpler and clearer design intent.
+Join us in the modern age to learn how to implement the latest methods of using the GD&T standard.
 We’ll demonstrate unambiguous product definition with GD&T through a variety of examples.

 - Why plus/minus tolerancing cannot be trusted